Device Troubleshooting FAQs

 If the phone says "charge complete" not very long after being plugged into the charger, it could indicate that the charger is not giving a correct charge to the battery (assuming the battery's charge was low before plugging it in).

 Some phones have a setting for adjusting the timeout for the display.
-The LCD is the biggest drain on the battery.
+The device's display while on drains the battery.
 Check the owner's manual for your handset to see if it is possible to adjust the display timeout.
 Also keep in mind that when a person is typing a message, the display is on all of the time, so if you are a heavy text message user, the battery will drain much more quickly.

 Some phones have a "battery save" feature.
 Turn this feature on to conserve battery power.